Jesus Christ shows us the love of God

 I hope I have given you at least a glimpse into what Jesus gave up and took for us on this earth because of His love for us.
 Try to watch the movie "The Passion" by Mel Gibson.
 Other than God's Word, I feel that this movie communicates vividly what God in His great love did for us.
 If you are doing this study in a group setting, you might want to watch the movie together or watch a piece of the movie each week or just agree to watch it separately.
 I would choose a time when you can discuss what the movie meant to each person concerning God and His sacrificial love for them.

-- Free audio devotion 5 (34 minutes): Free MP3 devotion - Jesus Christ shows us God's love
+- Free podcast 5 (34 minutes): Free podcast devotion - Jesus Christ shows us God's love

-- Free audio mini-devotion 5 (7 minutes): Free MP3 mini-devotion - Jesus Christ shows us God's love
+- Free podcast mini-devotion 5 (7 minutes): Free podcast mini-devotion - Jesus Christ shows us God's love

 Bibliography for Lesson 5